-Marianne has also been making ryebread for Hjem throughout lockdown as well as the in-demand cardamom bun which now has its own Instagram hashtag #hjemcardamombun.
+Marianne has also been making rye bread for Hjem throughout lockdown as well as the in-demand cardamom bun.
+The bun now has its own Instagram hashtag #hjemcardamombun.
 Ketchup, even, is made on the premises by staff.

 As for exactly how things are made, that remains a well-kept secret.
-“The recipees are my own,” says Marianne.
-“I developed our cardamom bun recipe during lockdown and and it’s so satisfying to hear someone like the lady next o us saying she comes in regularly for her cardamom bun.
+“The recipes are my own,” says Marianne.
+“I developed our cardamom bun recipe during lockdown and and it’s so satisfying to hear someone like the lady next to us saying she comes in regularly for her cardamom bun.
 It’s proved to be very popular.”

 “We don’t even have a website!
 I know, it’s appalling”

-Just as recipees are not shared with chatty customers, neither are people likely to get a wi-fi connection inside the coffee shop any time soon.
-It’s a relatively small space with five tables for two by the counter, another couple of tables in an adjacent room and five tables in the small garden.
+Just as recipes are not shared with chatty customers, neither are people likely to get a wi-fi connection inside the coffee shop any time soon.
+It’s a relatively small space with five tables for two by the counter.
+There are a few more tables in an adjacent room and five tables in the small garden.

 “People can still log on to their own internet provider, but we don’t want to encourage people to sit here with their laptops,” adds Marianne.
 “It would affect the vibe, and other people would get frustrated when they came here and couldn’t get a table.
 The place is too small.
 We want the place to feel like home, not like an office.”

 Indeed, the cafe has a homely feel from another time long before computers and Zoom meetings.
 You can hear people talking to eachother.
 There’s more noise here than in some other coffee places where people are lined up in front of their screens and wearing headphones.

 It’s almost as if Hjem hasn’t quite entered the 21st century yet.
 It didn’t have a website until recently.
-“I know, it’s appalling!” says Marianne not without laughing.
+“I know, it’s appalling!” says Marianne, laughing.
 “We just have a place-holder.
 But what is a website going to do for us?
 It isn’t going to help me make a better bun.”